 A namespace is a mapping from names to objects.
 Most namespaces are currently implemented as Python dictionaries.
 Examples of namespaces are: the set of built-in names, the global names in a module, and the local names in a function invocation.
-The statements executed by the top-level invocation of the interpreter, either reading from a script file or interactively, are considered part of a module called \\main\\.
+The statements executed by the top-level invocation of the interpreter, either reading from a script file or interactively, are considered part of a module called \\main\\, so they have their own global namespace.